oh-jinwoo94/gkm-align/README.md

 The pipeline encoded in the shell script consists of three parts:
 1) The pipeline runs the [LASTZ](https://github.com/lastz/lastz/) software to generate a comprehensive lisft of short sequences between humand and mouse genomes.
 This step is computationally intensive, and it may take more than 5 days to run depending on the hardware availability.
 For aligning human and mouse (hg38,mm10), this step can be skipped by downloading the output file we have uploaded ([beerlab](https://beerlab.org/gkmalign/short_sequence_human-mouse_syntenic_intergenic.txt)).
 The pipeline allows you to choose between the two options, and outputs 'short_sequence_human-mouse_syntenic_intergenic.txt'.

-2) To generate syntenic blocks, the pipeline then runs the 'chain_short_seq_matches.py' script partitions the generated list of short sequence matches so that nearby colinear sequence matches (in 2D human-mouse coordinate space) are 'chained' together.
-The script was derived using the algorithm described in ([Zhang, Raghavachari, Hardison, Miller, 1994](https://www.liebertpub.com/doi/10.1089/cmb.1994.1.217)), which we modified for more intuitive parameterization and simpler usage.
+2) To generate syntenic blocks, the pipeline runs the chain_short_seq_matches.py script, which partitions the generated list of short sequence matches to identify and chain together nearby collinear sequence matches in the 2D coordinate space of human and mouse genomes.
+The script is based on the algorithm described in [Zhang et al. (1994)](https://www.liebertpub.com/doi/10.1089/cmb.1994.1.217), which we have adapted for more intuitive parameterization and simpler usage.

 # Authors
 - Jin Woo Oh *